Saucony Endorphin Speed 2 Review Analysis (2022)

 Saucony increased the space in the toe box for a roomier fit.
 Some athletes with wider have found the first iteration a bit narrow, so this may be a game-changer for them.
 We can’t promise anything, of course, but it’s worth a try!

-The very thin engineered mono mesh has more perforations, which makes it more breathable.
+The thin engineered mono mesh has more perforations, making it more breathable.
 Also, it slightly stretches around the forefoot if you need it to.
 While they are barely noticeable, the mesh upper and its Formfit technology use a few overlays to give some structure to the upper and improve durability by preventing the fabric from tearing.

-The other significant change here is the heel counter (Heel Support Frame, as Saucony calls it).
+The heel counter is the other significant change (Heel Support Frame, as Saucony calls it).
 The rigid heel counter of the Speed 1 was a recurring complaint from users, and Saucony seems to have listened to them.
 We now find a more padded, more flexible heel counter with a somewhat flared design.

 Testers appreciated the change and found the heel fit more comfortable.